TRNG-00001985/training-notes/week-1/02-java-basics.md

 **java.lang.StringBuffer**
-- thread safe ot synchronized
+- thread safe or synchronized
 - slow when compared to StringBuilder

 **methods:**